bsc-life/neurodegenerative_diseases-cancer_comorbidities/INSTALL.md

 Then, you have to change file `/etc/shiny-server/shiny-server.conf` as `root` to next content:

 ```
-# Instruct Shiny Server to run applications as the user "shiny"
+# Instruct Shiny Server to run applications as the user "user"
 run_as user;

 # Define a server that listens on port 3838